uoregon-libraries/newspaper-curation-app/.github/pull_request_template.md

 I have done all of the following:

-- [ ] Put the contents `changelogs/*` into `CHANGELOG.md`, rewording as
+- [ ] Put the contents of `changelogs/*` into `CHANGELOG.md`, rewording as
   necessary
 - [ ] Delete `changelogs/*` (not the template of course)
-- [ ] Set an appropriate version number in the changelog
+- [ ] Set an appropriate version number in the changelog per semantic versioning specs
 - [ ] Compiled the hugo documentation and verified very carefully that it is correctly generated
 - [ ] Tested the code carefully, thoroughly, meticulously, and lovingly.
 It is production-ready.

 Once this merges, *I swear on all I hold dear* not to forget any of the post-deploy steps.
-I will set up a reminder in Outlook, gmail, or via some smart device.
+I will set up a reminder in Outlook, gmail, via some smart device, etc.

-- [ ] Create and push a tag per semantic versioning specs
+- [ ] Create and push a tag
 - [ ] Create a github release from aforementioned tag, describing the changes briefly and linking to the full changelog.